izumi02-ui/Nexus-AI-Discord-Bot/README.md

 ### 2. Switch live, without restarting

 ```
-/nexus provider            鈫� list providers, availability, model, breaker state
+/nexus provider            → list providers, availability, model, breaker state
-/nexus provider groq       鈫� switch for the rest of this session
+/nexus provider groq       → switch for the rest of this session
-/nexus provider reset      鈫� clear failure counters
+/nexus provider reset      → clear failure counters
-/nexus models              鈫� re-read catalogues and repair model ids
+/nexus models              → re-read catalogues and repair model ids
-/nexus status              鈫� what is answering right now, and how grounded it is being
+/nexus status              → what is answering right now, and how grounded it is being
 ```

 ### 3. Change the personality

-`prompts/` - loaded per request, in order: `base.txt` 鈫� `personality.txt` 鈫� `creator.txt` 鈫� `accuracy.txt`, then a runtime block generated from the live process (clock, version, provider, tool inventory).
+`prompts/` - loaded per request, in order: `base.txt` → `personality.txt` → `creator.txt` → `accuracy.txt`, then a runtime block generated from the live process (clock, version, provider, tool inventory).

 ### 4. Add a brand-new agent (one file + two lines)